legionth/the-dad-code/src/health/sleep.md

 They are learning how to walk, speak and eat, mostly by themselves.
 And we try to intervene, because it is not convenient for our working hours?

-Kids have a natural sleep rhythm, and you have to find out what works for you.
+Kids have a natural sleep rhythm, and you have to find out what works for you and them.

 For example, our oldest child slept till 9am-10am in the morning, took a 1h nap at 2pm and gone to bed at 10pm-11pm, when we also went to bed.